 #6 Maintain a proper temperature and moisture level

-There is one last step to cover before your the new home of your stick insects is ready — create a proper environment for them.
-The environment exist of three important elements that need attention: temperature, humidity and light.
+There is one last step to cover before the new home of your stick insects is ready — create a proper environment for them.
+The environment exists of three important elements that need attention: temperature, humidity and light.

 You don’t want to have the light on for 24h a day.
-A heating pad underneath or on the backside of the enclosure can help to maintain the temperature during nights.
+A heating pad underneath or on the backside of the enclosure can help to maintain the temperature during the night.
 Although you can let it cool off a bit at night, you shouldn’t keep them in the cold.

 We already talked about it that a substrate benefits the humidity as well.
 Although a substrate is not explicitly required, it increases and maintains the humidity for your stick insect.
 Spray water on the substrate to make it damp (not soaking wet).
 The substrate slowly releases the moisture, maintaining the humidity over a longer period.

 Stick insects need light.
-They need light to stimulate breeding and the disperse of eggs, but it is also believed that the light cycle will stimulate normal behaviour and eating patterns.
+They need light to stimulate breeding and the dispersal of eggs, but it is also believed that the light cycle will stimulate normal behaviour and eating patterns.